Here are some FAQ (Frequently Asked Questions) that may help you before making an appointment.

 – there may be copays, deductibles, or other cost sharing

 To schedule appointments through the office, to be scheduled with me, you would need to expressly state that you would like to be on my schedule.
 The billed rate at the office can range from $80 to $160.00 or more per session.
-Please call to establish office (** closed due to COVID) location, days, hours, schedule services and charges/ session.
+Please call to establish office* (*satellite closed due to COVID) location, days, hours, schedule, services and charges/ session.

-If there is no third party payor then it may be better to schedule privately*.
+If there is no third party payor, then it may be better to schedule privately.
 Private treatment allows for some alternative treatments that could not otherwise be offered or billed under the scope of Physical Therapy.
-There would be a small surcharge if I were to travel to provide in home care in your residence.
+Additionally, under this delivery of care model, I can also come to your home as needed.

 Either way, I would be happy to work with you to develop a treatment plan.
 In my experience it would take approximately 4-6 treatment sessions for both you and I to be able to determine whether the treatment techniques I offer are a good fit for you.
 In many cases, it could be sooner.